Raviv140/Golden-Section-method/README.md

 # Golden-Section-method-cpp-python
-Implementation of the Golden Section optimization method in c++ and python
+Implementation of the Golden Section optimization method in c++